nominetresearch/microbit-networking-book-python/index.md

 This book is the Python edition of the "Networking with Micro:bit Book", and presents a series of activities to teach the basics of computer networks.
-Each chapter introduces interesting challenges in radio communication[^1] and networking with micro:bits.
+Each chapter introduces interesting challenges in radio communication and networking with micro:bits.
 After every few chapters, there’s an exciting game to look forward to!

 In this version of the book, you will MicroPython for programming your micro:bits.
 For